 Later, the members of the National Commission on New Technological Uses of Copyrighted Works ("CONTU") negotiated guidelines that described what amounts of copying would substitute for a subscription to or purchase of such work, a critical measurement in the balance.
-The CONTU Guidelines appear to have been much more successful than their Classroom counterparts (3) in fixing realistic or reasonable limitations in that the library community seems comfortable with the limitations even 30 years later.
+The CONTU Guidelines appear to have been much more successful than their Classroom Guidelines counterparts in fixing realistic or reasonable limitations on educational copying.

-But when it comes to libraries using their licensed digital database materials to send electronic copies in interlibrary loan, publishers have not been willing to compromise.
+But when it comes to libraries using their licensed database materials to send copies via interlibrary loan, publishers have not been willing to compromise.
 Most database contracts flatly prohibit the practice.
-Those few that allow it insist that only an analog copy of the digital material can be transferred to the borrower.
+Those few that allow it insist that only an analog copy can be transferred to the borrower.
 Others expect the lending institution to pay the borrower's fees for works borrowed that exceed the "suggestion of five".
 All in all, this is an area where libraries and publishers have not been able to agree on much of anything.

 Requesting a copy of an entire book:

 As requesting party, the library must comply with Sections 108(e) & (g):

 Requesting a copy of an entire journal issue:

 As requesting party, the library must comply with Sections 108(e) & (g) and the CONTU Guidelines.
 That means all of the above bullets, plus:

 Requesting a copy of an article from a journal issue or a small part of another work:

 As requesting party, the library must comply with Sections 108(d) & (g) and the CONTU Guidelines: